abdikasa/Pokedex-API/README.md

 Reinforcing API concepts and web development concepts + PokeAPI + Bootstrap + Responsive

 # Inspiration
-I was only taught the bare basics of JavaScript during my second semester and fell in love.
+I was only taught the basics of JavaScript during my second semester and fell in love.
 I like to make pretty websites but I need the design created ahead of time.
 For this project, I explored more into JS, especially about APIs, promises, etc. Then I decided I've watched enough tutorials and wanted to create a simple project to show my knowledge.
 A simple pokedex, just painting data from the API essentially, nothing too crazy.